mike1234-pixel/persian-paradise/README.md

 - CSS Modules
 - React Router

-as well as some additional animation libraries which can be found in the `package.json`
+as well as some additional animation libraries which can be found in `package.json`

 ## Workflow & CI/CD